Finding a Top Financial Advisor Firm in Plymouth, Minnesota

 Berger Financial Group

 The largest percentage of Berger Financial Group's client base belongs to individuals with less than a high net worth.
 It also maintains advisory relationships with high-net-worth individuals, charitable organizations, government entities and businesses.
-There is not a specific account minimum for clients of this firm.
+There is no specific account minimum for clients of this firm.

 Berger Financial has a large team of advisors.
 They hold some advisory certifications, including chartered retirement counselor (CRC), certified public accountant (CPA), certified financial planner (CFP), enrolled agent (EA) and more.